danieljprice/phantom/docs/philosophy.rst

 -  Add unit tests for important modules.
 -  Automate testing as much as possible.
 -  Please follow the :doc:`house style <styleguide>` in your coding
+-  Try to write subroutines and modules with minimal dependencies.
+Send options as arguments rather than bringing phantom-specific modules as dependencies.
+-  Write PURE subroutines and functions as much as possible.
+-  Write your code so it can be made into a library.
+-  Subroutines ideally should not be longer than a few hundred lines of code.

 Much of what I try to follow comes from Joel on Software: